 These are small and

 sturdy and will stand up on their own on a kitchen counterrtop.
 The

 bags are lined with a leak-proof cellulose liner.
-One

 When are the full bags picked up?

-Revolution does a once per week collection on either Wednesday morning or Friday afternoon.
+The contractor does a once per week collection on either Wednesday morning or Friday afternoon.
 They transport the waste via bicycles with a pull-behind trailer to a

 central collection spot.
 All loads will be weighed to track progress.